itsmichaelbtw/urbex/README.md

 ## Internal Cache Module

 All requests, if configured, are cached internally.
 This is done to reduce the number of requests that are made to the server.
 The cache is based on the request configuration and the response data.
 The cache is cleared when the client is stopped.
 Before a request is made, the cache is checked to see if the request has been made before.
 If it has, the cached response is returned.
 If it has not, the request is made and the response is cached.
 The href of the request is used as the key for the cache.
-The **raw** result from the server request is cached, not the transformed response.

 All pipelines are executed even if the request is cached.
 You may control this behaviour by using the `cache` option in the request configuration.